Fan Zhi: Career under Later Zhou

 In the winter months of early 951, Guo Wei rebelled against the Later Han emperor Liu Chengyou and his army swiftly conquered the capital Kaifeng.
 Amidst the chaos after Liu's fleeing from the city, Guo remembered the name Fàn Zhi and asked for his whereabouts.
 When Fàn – who was living with other commoners – was located, Guo paid him a personal visit in heavy snow and during the conversation, removed his own robe to put on Fàn for warmth.
-As a token of his friendship to Guo, Fàn wrote several imperial orders for Guo, helping him to transition the state as Guo declared himself the emperor of the new Later Zhou Dynasty.
+As a token of his friendship to Guo, Fàn wrote several imperial orders for Guo, helping him to transition the state as Guo declared himself the emperor of the new Later Zhou dynasty.
+Fan was appointed as chancellor following Guo's ascension to the throne.

 Career under Song

-One day in 960, Fàn was dining in his own residence when general Zhao Kuangyin, who was supposed to be on the way to resist the Liao Dynasty invasion, stormed in.
+One day in 960, Fàn was dining in his own residence when general Zhao Kuangyin, who was supposed to be on the way to resist the Liao dynasty invasion, stormed in.
 In tears, Zhao explained to Fàn that he was forced to become the emperor and return to the capital by his subordinates.
 Stunned and not sure what to suggest, Fàn was confronted by Zhao's attendant Luo Yangui (羅彥瓌), who raised his sword to threaten Fàn into accepting the usurpation.
-When Fàn realized that everything was nothing but acting, he came down the stairs and bowed to Zhao, who became the first emperor of the Song Dynasty.
+When Fàn realized that everything was nothing but acting, he came down the stairs and bowed to Zhao, who became the first emperor of the Song dynasty.